aparek/mcsleep/README.md

 # McSleep: Multichannel sleep spindle detector for sleep EEG

-This program detects sleep spindles using a multichannel transient separation algorithm.
+This program detects sleep spindles simultaneously across all channels of a multichannel human sleep EEG using a multichannel transient separation algorithm.
 Please see the publication below for further details.

 To run a quick demo, run the file demo.m